-Many GMAT Verbal improvement tips are focused on the nitty-gritty: nail your idioms, learn to deconstruct the elements of the Critical Reasoning argument, know what constitutes an incorrect vs. a correct answer on reading comprehension.
+Many GMAT Verbal improvement tips are focused on the nitty-gritty: deconstruct Reading Comprehension, Critical Reasoning, and Sentence Correction questions, nail your idioms, know what constitutes an incorrect vs. a correct answer.
 Those are, without a doubt, important.
 If you haven’t learned them yet, that should be your next order of business.
 But this post is going to focus on an oft-neglected but equally important area for success on the GMAT Verbal Section: your reading brain.

 Your what?
 Yes, I know.
 I should explain first.
 The GMAT Verbal is not made up of your average English.
 It is sophisticated and academically inflected.
 As such, it is not easily digestible.
 Unless, that is, you make it a habit to read this kind of writing—and I don’t just mean reading GMAT passages (that would be a most unwelcome form of prep!).
 By reading GMAT-level writing, your reading brain will become stronger.
 Taking the verbal GMAT will not be nearly as difficult, or at least as mentally draining.
 Sure, you’ll still need to know those nitty-gritty details upon which a question hinges.
 But with a strong reading brain, you’ll have a better shot at picking up on these things in the first place.

 Do not think of GMAT prep as an isolated activity, done solely over the familiar spread of books.
 To truly prepare yourself for the GMAT Verbal Section, you should immerse yourself in words — books (fiction and non-fiction), magazines (long and short form), and newspapers (the ones with national circulation).